 The system fan is used to dissipate heat.
 The AC power connector is a standard three-pronged connector that supports the power cord.
-Plug-in the female connector of the provided power cord into this socket, and the male side of the cord into a power outlet.
-The switch automatically adjusts its power setting to any supply voltage in the range from $100 \sim 240 \text{ VAC}$ at $50 \sim 60 \text{ Hz}$.
+Plug in the female connector of the provided power cord into this socket, and the male end of the cord into a power outlet.
+The switch automatically adjusts its power setting to any supply voltage in the range from $100\sim120$; $200\sim240$ VAC at $50\sim60$ Hz.